Try the Free RSVP Reading Test

 RSVP (Rapid Serial Visual Presentation) shows one word at a time in a fixed position so you can read faster by removing eye movements and reducing subvocalization.
 It works best when you choose a comfortable speed where you still understand at least 80% of what you read.

-If youβre exploring RSVP as part of a broader speed reading toolkit, you might also like our guides on how to improve your reading speed and how to maintain comprehension at high speeds.
+If you're exploring RSVP as part of a broader speed reading toolkit, you might also like our guides on how to maintain comprehension at high speeds and the science behind speed reading.

 How RSVP Reading Works